taj-ny/Darkly/README.md

   - [x] Now the size of the buttons is adjustable by the user in the settings
 - [x] Change the defaults to fit the normal use-cases better
 - [x] Add my own colorscheme to it
-- [ ] Use [klassy](https://github.com/paulmcauley/klassy) for window decorations (I don't know how to use make / cmake, so it'll take a while)
 - [ ] Make installation in all major distros easy
   - [x] Can be built on most distros that support plasma 6
 - [ ] Rename the project to something like „Darkly” to reflect the changes, and for it to be installable alongside the other lightly